Musallam Bseiso

-Musallam Wajih Bseiso (مسلم بسيسو; 10 January 1926 – 26 October 2017) was a Palestinian thinker, intellectual, journalist, and politician.
+Musallam Wajih Bseiso (مسلم بسيسو; 10 January 1926 – 26 October 2017) was a Palestinian journalist and politician.

-Biography – early life
+Biography

-Musallam Bseiso was born in Bisan, Palestine.
+Musallam Bseiso was born in Bisan, Mandatory Palestine.
 He attended school in Beersheba and Gaza, graduating from The Bishop Gobat School in Jerusalem.
-From the rise of his youth, he worked and participated in the creation of numerous Jordanian and Arab newspapers.
-At an early age, he was already writing for the Haifa and Jerusalem newspapers.
+He worked and participated in the creation of Jordanian and Arab newspapers.
+At an early age, he was writing for the Haifa and Jerusalem newspapers.
 Additionally, he was a correspondent stationed in Gaza for a number of newspapers in the 1940s, including the Associated Press (1948), the Egyptian "Al-Ahram", and the Jordanian "Al-Nasr".
 In 1951, he founded his own weekly newspaper, Al-Hawadeth (Arabic: الحوادث), in Jordan.
 Two years later, in 1952, Musallam Bseiso was elected as secretary of the Jordanian Press Syndicate.
 Bseiso remained actively involved in issues pertaining to the liberation of Palestine until his death in October 2017 at the age of 91.

-Biography – expanded description

 In 1945, he worked as a writer and correspondent in the city of Gaza for the following daily and weekly newspapers: